JcDenis/myUrlHandlers/README.md

 _myUrlHandlers_ is a plugin for the open-source web publishing software called [Dotclear](https://www.dotclear.org).

-> You can change public URL of each Dotclear parts, like post, category, etc and some plugins having public parts.
+> Change public URL of each Dotclear parts, like post, category, etc and some plugins having public parts.

 ## REQUIREMENTS

-* contentadmin permissions for management
 * Dotclear 2.28
 * PHP 8.1+
+* Dotclear admin permissions for management

 ## USAGE